RL2-API/RL2.API/README.md

 ## Build from source
 1. Make sure you installed [RL2.ModLoader](https://github.com/RL2-API/RL2.ModLoader)
-2. Clone this repository
+2. Clone this repository into the `GameInstallation\Rogue Legacy 2_Data\ModSources` directory
-3. Run `setup.sh`
-    - This will download and run [RL2.ModLoader.DevSetup](https://github.com/RL2-API/RL2.ModLoader.DevSetup)
-4. Build the project either via Visual Studio, or `dotnet build -c Release`
+3. Build the project either via Visual Studio, or `dotnet build -c Release`
     - This will build the mod and copy it to the proper directory, so that it's ready to be enabled in game.

 ## Using RL2.API as a dependency